Anne Arundel County, Maryland: Climate

 Anne Arundel County has a humid subtropical climate, with hot summers and cool winters.
 Annual precipitation averages around 40 in per year throughout the county, with a fairly even distribution throughout the year.
 Annual snowfall totals around 20.1 in on average at BWI Airport, which has an elevation of 47.5 m above sea level.
 Slightly colder winter temperatures and higher snowfall are experienced at the higher elevations, with slightly lower snowfall closer to sea level.
-According to the most recent USDA Hardiness zone maps, the lowland areas of the county fall into Zone 7b, with an expected annual minimum temperatures of 10 to 15 F, while higher areas fall into Zone 7a, with expected annual minima of 5 to 10 F.
+According to the most recent USDA Hardiness zone maps, the lowland areas of the county fall into Zone 8a, with an expected annual minimum temperatures of 10 to 15 F, while higher elevation and inland areas fall into Zone 7b, with expected annual minima of 5 to 10 F.

 Politics and government

 Anne Arundel County has had a charter government since 1965.
 The government consists of a county executive and a seven-member county council.
 These members are elected in the same years Maryland conducts its gubernatorial and legislative elections, and may serve a maximum of two consecutive terms.

 The Democrats have the most registered voters in the county, but the large number of Republican-leaning independents means Republicans win more county-wide elections than in other mostly suburban counties in Maryland, but Democrats are the dominant party in Annapolis city elections.
 In the 2016 presidential election, Anne Arundel County voted for Hillary Clinton over Donald Trump by 6,016 votes.
 It was the first time that the county had supported a Democrat for president since 1964.
 Four years later, Joe Biden won the county by nearly 15%, the largest margin of victory for a Democrat in the county since the landslide election of Lyndon Johnson in the 1964 presidential election.